shogo2022/cloud-network-troubleshoot/scenarios/05-aws/README.md

 2. Check if web site is reachable.
 And confirm it is reachable.

-3. Click the button, and check if it says "DB cconnection lost".
+3. Click the button, and check if it doen't show you an image.

 4. Login to your aws management console, and check what is not configured correctly.